-The Garden itself will remain open to the public for the foreseeable future (we don’t have gates, so we can’t really close it anyway!).
-We do ask that guests practice safe social distancing and avoid physical contact with our staff members.
+The grounds of the Garden itself are open to the public!
 However, please note that the Peggy Lee Hahn Garden Pavilion building (and its restrooms) will be closed to the public until further notice.
+We ask that guests practice safe social distancing, especially around our staff members.

 The Hahn Horticulture Garden encompasses nearly six acres of teaching and display gardens on the campus of Virginia Tech in Blacksburg, Virginia.
 Established in 1984 by Horticulture faculty, the garden serves undergraduate students and the local community as a learning resource for plant material, landscaping concepts, and environmental awareness.